shanecoen/code-institute-portfolio-3/README.md

 ## **Testing**

+During the development process this game was continually tested in the local terminal and also in the Code Institute Heroku terminal.
+This was done to ensure that it was always functioning as expected and also to ensure that any issues could be resolved easily and staright away.

 ### Code Validation:

 *   The Python code from this game has been validated using [PEP8 Online](http://pep8online.com/) to ensure that it complies with the all relevant standards. run.py was tested using this and has come back 100% clear from all errors (see image below).